Development-OS/Dev-OS/README.md

-# Chrome-Rewrite
+# Dev OS
-This is just a my own version of chrome that will not be public get the real chrome [here](https://www.google.com/chrome/).
+This OS is a Linux/Android Based OS This will take a long time to finish.

 # SOME CODE TAKEN FORM [AOSP](https://github.com/aosp-mirror)
-this will never have a release please dont not ask about one!!

-## SECURITY

 # Security Policy